-"Needle Paw's" source material is a well of poetic ruminations on nature, life and death, and all the small intricacies of existing.
+"Needle Paw's" source material is a well of poetic ruminations on nature, life, death, and all the small intricacies of existing.
 It's no wonder Nai Palm's solo debut is imbued with the same energy.

-Hiatus Kaiyote is known for their undeniably unique, genre-bending sound, and at the core is Nai Palm, a multi-instrumentalist and vocalist who could easily be a pulitzer prize-winning poet.
-A healer of sorts, Nai Palm is the type of woman who calls herself a lady pirate, curses with blazing passion and takes every question, even the most awkwardly posed and slightly reductive questions (my bad Nai) and turns them into beautiful, thoughtful, charismatic answers.
-Achingly smart and an engaging conversationalist, Nai Palm seems to radiate the same aura of her music, always considering the fluid and ever-changing nature of the human condition.
+Hiatus Kaiyote is known for their undeniably unique, genre-bending sound, and at the core is Nai Palm, a multi-instrumentalist and vocalist who could easily be a Pulitzer prize-winning poet.
+A healer of sorts, Nai Palm is the type of woman who calls herself a lady pirate, curses with blazing passion and answers every question—even the most awkward and slightly reductive questions (my bad Nai)—with beautiful, thoughtful, charisma.
+Achingly smart and an engaging conversationalist, Nai Palm seems to radiate the same aura as her music, always considering the fluid and ever-changing nature of the human condition.

 Featuring covers of Jimi Hendrix's "Electric Ladyland" and a very special cover of David Bowie's Blackstar — that almost wasn't cleared by Bowie's team — Needle Paw is a nod to the music and sounds that inspire Nai just as it is a breakdown of HK's musical intricacies.